jessicadesilva/obsidian-notes/Data Warehouse.md

 ![[Screenshot 2024-02-08 at 4.27.43 PM.png]]

-We can take a look at the parts of the partition:
+We can take a look at the parts of the partition by looking into the INFORMATION_SCHEMA table of the dataset/schema (which for us is ny_taxi).

 ```SQL
 SELECT table_name, partition_id, total_rows